Next (Crichton novel): Political impact

 The biotechnology industry magazine Genetic Engineering & Biotechnology News complained about the array of stereotyped corporate villains, and described Crichton's arguments against gene-patents and commercial ownership of genes as "the usual suspects".
 Although it hoped poor reviews would reduce the book's impact, it noted that two Congressmen introduced a bill to ban future gene-patents and abolish existing ones.
 Writers on technology-related law suggested Next and Crichton's opinion article in The New York Times may have been partly-responsible for this bill.
 Public interest in gene patents had previously been declining, and gene-only patent-applications were becoming less-frequent as the industry realized how much work is needed to turn a gene into a salable product.

-Character-name-controversy
+Character name controversy

-Michael Crowley of The new Republic alleged that, in retaliation for he having written a negative review of Crichton's previous novel State of Fear, Crichton named a character with a small penis who rapes a baby after him.
+Michael Crowley of The New Republic alleged that, in retaliation for his having written a negative review of Crichton's previous novel State of Fear, Crichton named a character with a small penis who rapes a baby after him.
 From page 227: "Alex Burnet was in the middle of the most difficult trial of her career, a rape-case involving the sexual assault of a two-year-old boy in Malibu.
 The defendant, thirty-year-old Mick Crowley, was a Washington-based political columnist who was visiting his sister-in-law when he experienced an overwhelming urge to have anal sex with her young son, still in diapers".
 Both the real and the fictional Crowley are Washington-based political columnists who had graduated from Yale.